-I have been advised that the couch carry case or work bag doesn’t need to be cleaned (due to what it is made of this would be hard to do anyway) and that I am to put it to one side where the client will not come into contact with it.
+I have been advised that the couch carry case or work bag don’t need to be cleaned (due to what they are made of this would be hard to do anyway), and that I am to put it to one side where the client will not come into contact with it.
 I have also come to hear that the virus doesn’t adhere as well to fabric as other surfaces.

 In regard to whether or not the client needs to wear a mask, the guidelines are not currently clear for home visits.
 In a premises situation you most definitely would no questions asked.
-However, I am asthmatic and therefore classed as vulnerable though and stuggle through every winter season as someone ususally comes in ill and passes it on, so I would appreciate it if clients did wear a mask but obviously this is only a polite request and I can’t enforce it.
+However, I am asthmatic and therefore classed as vulnerable so I would appreciate it if clients did wear a mask, but obviously this is only a polite request and I can’t enforce it.

 Please be prepared to provide 2 large towels and a pillow for any appointment until further notice.
 I am asking clients to do this in order to keep costs down.